biswajit150803/taaza_h4b/README.md

 Pull requests are welcome.
 For major changes, open an issue first to discuss.

 📜 License
-MIT License © 2025 taaza Team
+MIT License © 2025 Black Hats Team